logux/docs/3-concepts/2-action.md

    store.dispatch.crossTab(action, meta)
    ```

-   This method is the best to work with local data like client settings, which you will save to `localStorage`.
+   This method is the best for local data like client settings, which you will save to `localStorage`.

-4. **Send to server.** It sends action to the server *and* all tabs in this browser.
+4. **Server actions.** It sends action to the server *and* all tabs in this browser.

    ```js
    store.dispatch.sync(action)
    store.dispatch.sync(action, meta)
    ```

-   This method is the best for working with models.
+   This method is the best for models.
 For instance, when the user adds a new comment or changed the post.

 </details>
 <details><summary><b>Logux client</b></summary>